IT Terminology Glossary: 217 Terms You Should Know

 - Wi-Fi: A family of wireless network protocols, based on the IEEE 802.11 family of standards, that are commonly used for local area networking of devices and Internet access.

 - Web Services: Software systems designed to support interoperable machine-to-machine interaction over a network.
 Web services are typically accessed over a network, such as the Internet, and executed on a remote system hosting the requested services.
+Selecting the right hosting solution is key to your SaaS success.
+Learn about the best options in our guide to hosting for SaaS.

 - Widget: A small application with limited functionality that an end user can install and execute within a web page.
 Widgets often take the form of on-screen tools (such as clocks, event countdowns, auction tickers, stock market tickers, flight arrival information, daily weather, etc.).